 Yes.
 Most of our loan programs include the option of funding for property rehab.

 Our pricing is fair and straightforward with no junk fees or hidden charges at closing.
 A good faith estimate of all loan costs will be provided free-of-charge after loan request.

 What is the minimum down payment required for your loans?

 We typically require a minimum of 15% down payment on the Total Closing Cost (“TCC”).
 Total Closing Cost includes purchase price, rehab and closing costs.

 Yes, we provide Proof-of-Funds Letters to approved Investors with a (1) business day turn around.

-The maximum loan-to-value can range from 60% to 75%, based on the loan program.
-This percentage is based on the After Repaired Value based on comparable sales of arms-length transactions in the neighborhood.
+The maximum (combined) loan-to-value can range from 60% to 80% of the After Repaired Value (“ARV”) of the investment property, depending on the loan program.
+The ARV is estimated by averaging recent comparable sales of arms-length transactions in the neighborhood.
 We typically do not use foreclosures or short sales for comparison, only conventional sales.